 Baked beans are true comfort food, after all, who hasn't had them on toast, or as part of a cozy breakfast?
-That's why I'm so excited to share with you this Sugar-Free recipe for The Best Vegan Baked Beans!
+That's why I'm so excited to share with you these simple but delicious Vegan Baked Beans without sugar.

 🤫The Secret to Beans with no sugar!

-It's apples!
+But these vegan beans don't use sugar, they use apples instead.
 Yep.
+Apples.
 You simply add in one or two (depending on the size) cored and peeled apples and viola!
 Delicious sweetness, with the added benefit of fibre and vitamins from the apples.
 Yay!
 Best of all, the apple sort of disintegrates into the sauce and add an extra unctuousness to it.
 Gorgeous layers of sweetness, with no sugar in sight.
 Hurrah!

 👩🍳Easy Step by Step Instructions